 Candidates are expected to offer three GCSE Advanced Level (A2) subjects, excluding General Studies.
 A2-level subjects should normally include Mathematics and Physics.
 However, the School will consider very strong applicants who offer only A2 Mathematics or A2 Physics.

 Those applicants offering only A2 Physics should have a proven mathematical ability and a strong profile at A2 level.
 A proven mathematics capability would be a strong result in their most recent Mathematics qualification.
-If an applicant has taken, or is taking, AS Mathematics this must be at grade B or above.
+If an applicant has taken, or is taking, AS Mathematics this must be at grade B or above (or at grade A for 2018 entry).
 If an applicant is not taking AS Mathematics they must have A or A* at GCSE Mathematics.
-Such candidates, if admitted, replace their optional module with the module 'Foundation Mathematics' in their first year at Warwick.
+Such candidates, if admitted, replace their optional module with the module 'Foundation Mathematics' in their first year at Warwick**.
 Strong Mathematics capability is essential for all Engineers.
 This entry route is intended for highly motivated applicants who have realised a little late that they want a career in Engineering and hence did not choose to study Mathematics in their first year of A level studies or perhaps did not have access in their school/college to A2 level Mathematics.

-As each Access course is unique we review the syllabus of each course individually to access if the content will provide a suitable preparation to enable applicants to cope with our courses.
+As each Access course is unique we review the syllabus of each course individually to assess if the content will provide a suitable preparation to enable applicants to cope with our courses.
 For the majority of Access courses applicants also need to offer A2 Mathematics in addition at grade A or B. This is to ensure that applicants have both the Mathematics skills required to cope and some recent examination experience to help them cope in the University exam-based environment.
 Please contact us if you want more information about an individual Access course.

 BTEC Extended Diplomas, Diplomas and Subsidiary Diplomas